Mixed mock modularity of special divisors: Weil representation and vector-valued modular forms

 The vector-valued theta series associated to $\Lambda$ is expressed as where $[n]\in \Z/2N\Z$ is the congruence class.
 It is a holomorphic modular form of weight $\frac{1}{2}$ and representation $\rho_{N}$.

 Recall the shadow operator of Equation \ref{shadow} is

 In their seminal paper \cite{hirzag}, see also \cite{zagier-cras}, \cite[Theorem 6.3]{folsom}, Hirzebruch and Zagier construct for $N=1$ a particular weak harmonic Maass form $F_1\in H_{\frac{3}{2}}(\overline{\rho}_1)$, {\it Zagier's Eisenstein series}, satisfying The holomorphic part of this form has the important property that all its Fourier coefficients are rational numbers of arithmetic significance.
-In what follows, we recall the construction for general $N\geq 1$ following \cite[Theorem 4.3]{bruinier-sch} and discussion preceding it.
-We also refer the reader to \cite[Lemma 9.5]{borcherds-inventiones-automorphic}.
+In what follows, we recall the construction for general $N\geq 1$ following the work of Bruinier and Schwagenscheidt, see \cite[Theorem 4.3]{bruinier-sch}.